happyfuntimegroup/machinelearning/README.md

     - ~~Author productivity (ProAuth)~~
       - Look at statistics
     - Author H-index
+      - ~~Citations per author function~~<br>
+        This function is hella time-consuming, so I left it out of the main file.
+Maybe I should figure out how to use parallelization on this.
+As of now, it does not get included in the main file.
       - Look at statistics
+    - ~~Age~~
+      - ~~Look at statistics~~
+    - Help out with making venue_citations and venue_frequency work in the main file.
   - Come up with some model